-Through play, children explore and learn about the world, and while doing so, learn the gross motor skills that they need in order to successfully navigate their surroundings.
-Children also learn about sensory information, which allows them to react appropriately to the environment helps to develop motor skills.
+Through play, children explore and learn about the world.
+While doing so, they also learn the gross motor skills that they need in order to successfully navigate their surroundings.
+Children also learn about sensory information, which allows them to react appropriately to the environment.

-Some great Sensory and Motor activities for your children on the playground include:
+Great sensory and motor activities for your children on the playground include:

 Slides help in the development of the vestibular system, as the body is in motion and the head can be placed in different positions.
 It is also a great motor activity, as it requires the child to climb the stairs of the slide, balance on one foot and shift his weight during stair climbing.

 Climbing a rock wall is great practice for coordination of the upper and lower extremities, as the child has to figure out where to place his hands and feet, and in what sequence.
 The wall also helps the child develop his upper body and finger strength.
 Some playgrounds have moveable structures to climb (for example, made out of rope or chain link), which require even greater coordination skills and balance, as the body is required to shift its weight accordingly as the structure moves.
 Both of these activities also provide proprioceptive input to the joints and muscles.

 Children can crawl through tubes on all fours, in a bear crawl or in the crab walk position.
 This helps a child develop core strength and body coordination skills.